 Confirmed Positive Results

-Negative Result of Second Sample
+Negative Result of B Sample

-Positive Result of Second Sample
+Positive Result of B Sample

 Please note that the Substance Misuse Test is assessed independently, and you must pass all assessments in order to progress!